javaidiqbal11/Fast-RAGs-Updates/ReadMe.md

 ## Installation

-To use the code from the `RAGs_Updates` branch, clone the repository and switch to this branch:
+To use the code from the `main` branch, clone the repository and switch to this branch:

 ```bash
 git clone https://github.com/javaidiqbal11/Fast-RAG.git